|

 However, if the resulting emissions exceed the credits owned, the company must pay fines or buy credits on the carbon market.
 Thus, countries in the world can control the amount of carbon emissions produced and reduce the impact of greenhouse gases significantly.

-why Is Carbon Trading?
+why Do Carbon Trading?

 Stockholm, 1972